Iran war pushes Asia to think twice before doubling down on LNG

 After seven weeks of war in the Middle East that have caused the world’s worst energy crisis, those assumptions now look like distant, wishful thinking.

-The near-closure of the Strait of Hormuz and the serious damage sustained by Qatar’s LNG export plant has sent prices higher and buyers scrambling for alternatives.
+The near-closure of the Strait of Hormuz and the serious damage sustained by Qatar’s LNG export plant have sent prices higher and buyers scrambling for alternatives.

 The reputation of gas as a reliable and affordable energy source has taken a serious hit, and plans for its speedy adoption in Asia’s developing nations have been derailed, with potentially long-lasting consequences.